Pixel-Prowess/gs-git-github/README.md

 - Save it and do a `git status` to see that the file is currently listed as modified.
 - Add the file using `git add README.md`
 - Issue the `git commit --amend --no-edit` command to add the changes.
+- **Note:** Be careful that amend has only one m.
+I often try to add two m's in there.
 - **Note:** Remember that this works well for solo developers, but when working with a team pushing amends could cause problems for those who already pulled a previously committed history.

 #### Untracked files